jstnceronio/gibb-marketplace/marketplace/README.md

 See [DEPLOY.md](../DEPLOY.md) for infos about serving and deploying gibbMarkeplace

 *Serving can also be done directly through npm but is discouraged.
-Use `npm start` to do so.*
+Use `npm start` to do so anyway.*